syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Accordion/Load-on-demand.md

 # Load on demand

-Enable the "Enableajax" property to load the Ajax content.
+Enable the "EnableAjax" property to load the Ajax content.
 To achieve this, specify “Href” attribute with the respective URL of the HTML file that contains the dynamic content.
 The data-ej-spinnertext attribute is used to show the loading text, while getting (waiting for) the response from the server (via Ajax request).